 - Login to the BT Sport app or Website

 - Watch BT Sport live

 If you’re already using a VPN and you see the error message “This content is only available to viewers in the UK” then its bad news.
 It means your VPN provider’s IP address has been blacklisted.
 In 2017 broadcasters, including BT Sport, started clamping down customers using VPNs to access content while abroad (due to licensing reasons).

-Luckily, there is a solution already in place.
-You need to buy a dedicated IP address.
-This way, only you will be accessing Foxtel Go content from a single IP address, meaning you won’t download an abnormal amount of data (as a VPN isn’t sharing it with all of its customers).
+Luckily, there’s already a workaround in place.
+You need to buy a VPN with a dedicated IP address.
+This way, only you will be streaming BT Sport from the IP address, so you won’t download an abnormal amount of data (as a VPN isn’t sharing it with all of its customers).

-The best VPNs, such as PureVPN offer it for as little as £1.49/month.
-On top of a regular VPN subscription.
+The best VPNs, such as PureVPN offers dedicated IP support for £1.49/month.

 Best VPN to watch BT Sport